homuler/MediaPipeUnityPlugin/README.md

 ### Troubleshooting
 #### DllNotFoundException: mediapipe_c
-[OpenCV's path](https://github.com/homuler/MediapipeUnityPlugin#opencv) may be not configured properly.\
+[OpenCV's path](https://github.com/homuler/MediapipeUnityPlugin#opencv) may not be configured properly.\

-If not so, please check **Load on startup** checkbox in the plugin inspector, click Apply button, and restart Unity Editor.
+If you're sure the path is correct, please check on **Load on startup** in the plugin inspector, click **Apply** button, and restart Unity Editor.
 Some helpful logs will be output in the console.

 #### InternalException: INTERNAL: ; eglMakeCurrent() returned error 0x3000